 IP warming schedules

-We strongly recommend adhering to this IP warming schedule strictly to ensure deliverability.
-It’s also important that you don’t skip days as consistent scaling improves deliverability.
+We strongly recommend adhering to this IP warming schedule strictly to support deliverability.
+It’s also important that you don’t skip days as consistent scaling improves delivery metrics.

 |Day||# of Emails to be Sent|